slipstream/SlipStreamDocumentation/docs/tutorials/ss/roadmap.rst

 =======

 SixSq produces a new, incremental release of SlipStream approximately every two weeks.
-Those candidate releases are deployed on Nuvla to allow everyone to benefit from bugfixes and new features.
+Those "candidate" releases are deployed on Nuvla to allow everyone to benefit from bugfixes and new features.

 SixSq promotes a release to "stable" about once a quarter.
 These releases are fully supported by SixSq and recommended for other